While average eCommerce cart abandonment typically hovers between 70% and 80%, for jewelry it’s even higher.

 Here’s what we recommend our jewelry clients do: use a shipping charges calculator within the cart itself so that taxes and duties can also be simultaneously checked / revised.

-However, your strategy may also be to include taxes and duties within the product price , at least when you’re delivering within the same continent—exactly what Daisy Jewelry clarifies in their checkout page along with a host of other assurances to reduce customer objections:
+However, your strategy may also be to include taxes and duties within the product price, at least when you’re delivering within the same continent—exactly what Daisy Jewelry clarifies in their checkout page along with a host of other assurances to reduce customer objections:

-14. Keep the third-party review nudge in the first fold It’s an old story now that 93% of shoppers will read online reviews before buying.
+It’s an old story now that 93% of shoppers will read online reviews before buying.

 Now research has also found that when a product manages to get 101 reviews, the conversion rate can increase by over 250%.